 5 – Other Headings Contain Keyword

-It does help, but best you use LSI so not to over-optimize your keywords (stuffing)
+It does help, but best you use LSI so as not to over-optimize your keywords (stuffing)

 6 – Main Body Content Contains Keyword